glotzerlab/signac-docs/docs/source/recipes.rst

 An operation should be a true function of the job's data without any hidden parameters.

 Here we show how to define operations that are a function of one or more additional parameters without violating the above mentioned principle.
-Assuming that we have an operation called *foo*, which depends on the a parameter *bar*, here is how we could implement multiple operations that depend on that additional parameter without code duplication:
+Assuming that we have an operation called *foo*, which depends on parameter *bar*, here is how we could implement multiple operations that depend on that additional parameter without code duplication:

 .. code-block:: python